duju211/tour_de_france_map/README.md

 Now all the links to the relevant files are available.

 The next step is to read in all the files and determine relevant elements from these files.
-To to this perform the following steps:
+To do this perform the following steps:

 -   As in the previous function use ‘polite’ functions to scrape all the files